jwang1122/python/doc/vscodeTricks.md

 }
 ```

-👎Python unittest uses root folder to find test code, but if you import one module1 from another module2, unittest would **NOT** be able to find the module2, you need to use absolute file path, or relative file path showing below<font color="red">👇</font>
+👎😢❌Python unittest uses root folder to find test code, but if you import one module1 from another module2, unittest would **NOT** be able to find the module2, you need to use absolute file path, or relative file path showing below👇

 ```py
 from .card import Card # use this line for unit test